-Automated Fraud Detection Software: Key Benefits, Use Cases, and Best Practices for Tech Leaders in the Financial Sector
+Automated Fraud Detection Software Development: Key Benefits, Use Cases, and Best Practices for Tech Leaders in the Financial Sector

 Table of Contents

-Automated Fraud Detection Software: Key Benefits, Use Cases, and Best Practices for Tech Leaders in the Financial Sector
+Automated Fraud Detection Software Development: Key Benefits, Use Cases, and Best Practices for Tech Leaders in the Financial Sector

 Automated fraud detection solutions can do more than just reduce cyberattack losses—they help protect brand reputation and customer trust, which is very important given that 94% of customers hold businesses accountable for safeguarding their data.
 With global losses from online payment fraud expected to exceed $48 billion this year, businesses need to prioritize fraud prevention as part of their core strategy to combat a 354% rise in account takeover attacks.